la1n23/la1n-notes/Web/Race conditions/Race conditions.md

 * Delays introduced by endpoint-specific processing

 ##### Connection warming
- In Burp Repeater, you can try adding a GET request for the homepage to the start of your tab group, then using the Send group in sequence (single connection) option.
+ In #burp Repeater, you can try adding a GET request for the homepage to the start of your tab group, then using the Send group in sequence (single connection) option.

 If the first request still has a longer processing time, but the rest of the requests are now processed within a short window, you can ignore the apparent delay and continue testing as normal.